projectriff/projectriff.io/website/blog/2020-02-07-announcing-riff-0-5-0.md

 ### Knative Runtime

 - The Knative runtime has been upgraded to use Knative Serving v0.12.1.
-- Istio has been replaced with Contour as the ingress, and works with both the Knative and the Core runtime.
-Note that `--ingress-policy External` is now [required](/docs/v0.5/cli/riff-knative-deployer-create) in order to route HTTP traffic from outside the cluster.
+- [Contour](https://projectcontour.io) has replaced Istio as the ingress controller, and works with both the Knative and the Core runtime.
+Note that Deployers are only accessible from inside the cluster by default, `--ingress-policy External` is now [required](/docs/v0.5/cli/riff-knative-deployer-create) in order to route HTTP traffic from outside the cluster.
 - The CLI also provides for configuration of
   -  `--min-scale` and `--max-scale`
   -  `--container-concurrency`